ErxCharlotte/unity-anime-angry-birds/README.md

+# Angry Birds - Unity Clone (Anime Style)

-Game Overview
+## Game Overview

-Angry Birds is a classic jumping game where players control a bird to jump and avoid obstacles.
-The goal is to survive as long as possible while achieving the highest score.
-The game offers both a web version and a client version, so you can choose the one that suits you best.
+**Angry Birds** is a classic slingshot game where players control a bird to launch and destroy enemy structures.
+The goal is to use limited bird launches to destroy all the structures and enemies in each level, while achieving the highest score possible.
+The game is available in both web and client versions, so you can choose the one that best suits you.

-Gameplay
+## Gameplay

-Use a slingshot to launch birds: Players launch different bird characters by dragging the slingshot's force and angle, with the goal of destroying enemy structures on the screen.
+- **Use a slingshot to launch birds**: Players launch different bird characters by dragging the slingshot's force and angle, with the goal of destroying enemy structures on the screen.

-Each bird has unique abilities: for example, some birds can explode, split, or change direction, etc.
+- **Each bird has unique abilities**: For example, some birds can explode, split, or change direction.

-Destroy structures and enemies: Obstacles and enemies in the game will react according to the physics engine, destroying enemies and reducing the stability of structures.
+- **Destroy structures and enemies**: Obstacles and enemies in the game react based on the physics engine, where destroying enemies and reducing the stability of structures is key to progressing.

-Level system and scoring: Each level will have different structures and enemies, and players need to use limited bird launch opportunities to complete tasks as efficiently as possible and get high scores.
+- **Level system and scoring**: Each level will feature different structures and enemies.
+Players need to complete tasks efficiently by utilizing their limited bird launches and score as high as possible.

-Version Information
+## Version Information

-v1.0.0 - Initial version with basic gameplay, available in both web and client versions.
+- **v1.0.0** - Initial version with basic gameplay, available in both web and client versions.

-Installation & Setup
+## Installation & Setup

-Web Version
+### Web Version

-Simply visit the game link (http://114.132.42.174:1923/).
+1. Simply visit the game link: [http://114.132.42.174:1923/](http://114.132.42.174:1923/).

-Play directly in your browser!
+2. Play directly in your browser!
 Recommended browsers are Google Chrome or Mozilla Firefox for the best experience.

-Client Version
+### Client Version

-Windows:
+#### Windows:

-Download the installer from the Releases page.
+1. Download the installer from the [Releases page](https://github.com/YourUsername/angry-birds/releases).

-Run the installer and follow the on-screen instructions to install the game.
+2. Run the installer and follow the on-screen instructions to install the game.

-After installation, launch the game from the desktop shortcut.
+3. After installation, launch the game from the desktop shortcut.

-Contributing
+## Contributing

 If you'd like to contribute to the game, feel free to fork the repository and submit a pull request.
 Contributions to the code, bug fixes, and new features are always welcome!